hemidactylus/ubq2/README.md

     A weekly archiving of such events...?
 Or a separate DB from the start (perhaps better)

+Associated endpoints & flow:
+    a number-stat page where one selects between: type of stat (time-number plot, duration frequency, init/end time distrib) target counter (choose among the public ones) (some subthings such as day or so) and, below, a plot.

 Counter States Spans:
     each counter is represented by (n,start,stop), n= the number or -1 (offline) In signalnumbertocounter and checkcounteractivity this must happen: